Assessment submissions

 Do all learning goals need to be rated in the progress reports?

-Is the number of progress reports pro-rated for trainees who are training for less than 12 months FTE?
+Is the number of progress reports pro-rated for part-time trainees?

 No. Progress reports aren't pro-rated for part-time trainees.
 See the RACP Flexible Training Policy for further information on part-time training (item 4.2.5).